Your Learning & Our Study Modes -

 What to write?

-• Choose a few topics that you would like to elaborate on (topics that are interesting/motivating/relevant/confusing/difficult, etc.).
+Choose a few topics that you would like to elaborate more on (interesting/motivating/relevant/confusing/difficult, etc. topics).

-• Describe the matters/concepts/theories in order to gain a better understanding and explain how you have gained better understanding.
+Describe the matters/concepts/theories in order to gain a better understanding and explain how you have gained the better understanding.